 Most of us are familiar with keyboard synthesizers.
 By definition, the keyboard itself is a MIDI controller.
 Usually, there is also a synthesizer (sound producing module) built into these instruments.
 The keyboard controls the internal synthesizer using MIDI commands.
-My MIDI system enables a harpist to control any MIDI synthesizer using a harp instead of a keyboard (including the one that is in your keyboard instrument).
+With my harp and an inexpensive software program running on your computer a harpist can control any MIDI synthesizer using the harp instead of a keyboard.

 To be clear- the pickups themselves do not send out the MIDI information.
-It is the MIDI controller unit, a small circuit board inside the harp which contains a microprocessor (a computer on a chip, in a manner of speaking).
-This is what does the formulating of the digital MIDI messages.
-The controller board receives the impulses from the harp strings, and reacts accordingly, and it is this stream of MIDI messages coming from the controller board that activate your synthesizer.
+It is the MIDI software program inside your computer that does the work.
+The controller app receives the impulses from the harp strings, and reacts accordingly, and it is this stream of MIDI messages coming from the software app that activate your synthesizer.

 Frequently Asked Questions about MIDI harps-

 1.)
 What does a MIDI harp sound like?